dangerdev004/elektraSage/README.md

 podman run --name=circuitjs1 --rm -d -p 8000:8000 circuitjs1:latest
 ```

-CircuitJS1 should be accessable at: http://localhost:8000/circuitjs.html
+CircuitJS1 should be accessible at: http://localhost:8000/circuitjs.html

 ### Development using docker containers

-(replace the podman command with docker if you prefere docker)
+(replace the podman command with docker if you prefer docker)

 - To build the development Docker image using podman: